 Eldor wants to introduce competition and give customers a choice on where and how to buy modification projects and support to the ABB control and safety systems.

 Our bold ambition is to ensure optimum lifetime extension of systems, while balancing the risk of a failure versus shutdown, finding opportunities to perform mitigation actions and ensure planned lifetime of the facility is reached.

-1. ABB control and safety systems value partner
+1. ABB control and safety systems integrator

-Our proven, in-use, efficient and lean delivery model is tailored for small to medium projects, and we deliver cost-efficient and safe modifications for control and safety systems.
+Our proven, in-use, efficient, and lean delivery model is tailored for small to medium projects, and we deliver cost-efficient and safe modifications for control and safety systems.

-Typical examples are upgrade of controllers, modifications to logic.
-For minor to small modifications we cover engineering, system changes and documentation (LCI).
+Typical examples are: upgrade of controllers, modifications to logic.
+For minor to small modifications we cover engineering, system changes, and documentation (LCI).
 This is often done for operations directly.
 We also cover system support contracts with telephone support, spare parts, emergency response, onshore and offshore support, and reference (test) system hosting.

 For EPCI contractors we offer a cost-efficient alternative to going to the system suppliers, and we can demonstrate cost savings.

 For larger projects, or if the customer wants to run parts of the project themselves, we offer our expert expertise as consultants to follow up deliveries from OEMs.
 An example is the job we did for ConocoPhillips on JOMP.